-Writing a strong job description is a key step in hiring the perfect administrative assistant for your small business.
+Writing a strong administrative assistant job description is a key step in hiring the perfect candidate for your small business.
 It should include the role’s details, requirements, and compensation, as well as information about your company’s culture and application process.
-Explore the five steps below to ensure the administrative assistant job description you create clearly outlines your expectations—for the benefit of future hires and current employees alike.
+Explore the three steps below to ensure the job description you create clearly outlines your expectations—for the benefit of future admin hires and current employees alike.

 To help you with the process, we created an administrative assistant job description template for you to download and modify to fit your company’s needs.